iamdivyasharma/Financial_Sentiment_Classifier_and_Analysis_Bert_FinBERT/README.md

 # **Financial Sentimental Analysis.
 Build Financial Sentimental Classifier using BERT and FinBERT by transfer learning and Traditional Alogrithms (TF-IDF, SVM, Logistic Regression )**

-ABOUT THE DATASET :
+ABOUT THE DATASET : Download the dataset usng cmd :  kaggle datasets download -d sbhatti/financial-sentiment-analysis
->
-The following data is intended for advancing financial sentiment analysis research.
-It's two datasets (FiQA, Financial PhraseBank) combined into one easy-to-use CSV file.
-It provides financial sentences with sentiment labels.

 >
 1) Preprcoessing the data and Exploratory data Analysis.
 (Preprocessing_and_EDA.ipynb)
 >